zeruhur/plerion/_five_galaxies/en/03_major_species.md

 **Physical Characteristics:**

 -   **Appearance:** The Che-esune is a medium-sized humanoid mammal with distinct features.
 They have a horse head, dog ears, and a bottlenose dolphin-like snout.
-They lack a visible nose, and their body features a thick neck and two medium-length tentacle arms that end in two-toed hooves.
-The Che-esune has an insect-like torso with a thick waist, chimpanzee-like legs, and a fish tail.
-Their body is covered in rubbery skin, with one half sandy brown with vivid green speckles and the other half black and light blue separated by a thin gray line.
+Their body features a thick neck and two medium-length arms that end in two-toed hooves.
+They are covered in rubbery skin, with one half sandy brown with vivid green speckles and the other half black and light blue separated by a thin gray line.
 The lower body is beige with vivid green diamond patterns.
 -   **Physiology:** The Che-esune has an average height of 5 feet (1.5 meters) and an average lifespan of 131 years.
 They reach maturity at around 46 years of age and begin breeding at 27 years.
 Each mating results in five offspring every 34 years.
 The Che-esune population is excessive in numbers.
 They have an aggressive temperament.
 Their diet primarily consists of fruits.

 **Cultural Characteristics:**